IntermediateMobile SEO

 How do I fix layout issues with the viewport meta tag?

 Ensure the tag is properly set and test on various devices.
 Adjust the CSS and layout based on your findings.
+Consider using media queries to further refine the presentation for different screen sizes.

 πŸ” Related Mobile SEO Terms